 - Intimacy and relationships.
 It’s possible that your first experiences with sex came as a result of sexual abuse.
 As an adult, intimacy might be a struggle.
 Survivors may also struggle to set up boundaries that help them feel safe in relationships.
 Trusting others may be difficult.
 Adult survivors may find challenges when they begin parenting as certain situations uncover buried memories.

-Sexual Abuse/Assault and Memory
+Sexualized Violence and Memory

 Memories can emerge years after the event took place, often so intensely that it feels as if it is happening in the present.
 Sometimes these memories are triggered by a sensory experience—touch, smell, sight, taste, or sound.
+These are often referred to as flashbacks.
+Visit our Survivor’s Toolkit for some resources on how to manage flashbacks.

 A common worry for survivors is whether or not they can trust their memories—that maybe they are imagining it, or pulling together pieces from TV shows or news stories.